oceans aware: inform, inspire, involve

 Effective ocean governance also needs coordination.
 There is a leadership gap in the ocean governance structure which the UN’s Special Envoy for SDG14 could fill.
 His role both inside and outside the UN system, working with civil society, the scientific community, the private sector, and other relevant stakeholders, to support the implementation of SDG14 means that he would be well placed to coordinate such efforts.

 Effective ocean governance should be underpinned by knowledge and capacity building.
-We need a transparent system for the collection and dissemination of both traditional and the latest ocean knowledge - the Ocean Science Decade should provide the necessary impetus for this but more funding needs to be channelled towards research and equipment (from vessels to ROVs and satellites).
+We need a transparent system for the collection and dissemination of both traditional and the scientific ocean knowledge - the Ocean Science Decade should provide the necessary impetus for this but more funding needs to be channelled towards research and equipment (from vessels to ROVs and satellites).
 An International Panel for Ocean Sustainability, based on the structures of the Intergovernmental Panel on Climate Change and the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services, would inform future management and policy decisions and support effective governance.
 Capacity building and awareness should automatically follow the development of further ocean knowledge: the students of today are the ocean leaders of tomorrow.

 The Ocean Race’s campaign for a Universal Declaration of Ocean Rights